VisionVerse/Blind-Motion-Deblurring-Survey/README.md

 # Application of Deep Learning in Blind Motion Deblurring: Current Status and Future Prospects

-:fire::fire::fire: In this review, we have systematically examined over 150 papers, summarizing and analyzing more than 30 deblurring methods in blind motion scenarios.
+:fire::fire::fire: In this review, we have systematically examined **over 150 papers**, summarizing and analyzing **more than 30** blind motion deblurring methods.

 :fire::fire::fire:Extensive qualitative and quantitative comparisons have been conducted against the current state-of-the-art methods, highlighting their limitations and pointing out future research directions.